Woman going through perimenopause prepares healthy fall foods with her son

 • Breakfast: Add pumpkin puree to your oatmeal or smoothie.
 Use almond milk, protein powder, cinnamon, and nutmeg for a delicious fall flavor.

 • Lunch: Roast pumpkin cubes with olive oil, salt, and pepper.
-You can add them to salads, grain bowls, or quinoa.
-They add extra fiber and antioxidants.
+Add them to salads or grain bowls.

 • Snack: Roast pumpkin seeds for a crunchy, magnesium-rich snack or sprinkle them over yogurt and berries.